ChernegaSergiy/j3-server-setup/README.md

 # j3-server-setup

-A specialized setup for running server applications on Android devices using a modified Termux environment.
+A specialized setup for running server applications on Android devices using a modified TermOnePlus environment.
 This repository is particularly useful for older Android devices (Android 5-6) that only support termux-21.

 ## Overview